Haelix-Code/ForeFlightKML/README.md

 ## Demo & tests

-The repo contains an `Example` app that demonstrates building shapes and the `Tests` folder with unit tests.
+The repo contains an `Example` app that demonstrates building shapes and the `Tests` folder with unit and end to end example tests.

 ## Contributing